-Column Description Variant Type SNP Single nucleotide polymorphismIND Insertion DEL Deletion MNP Multiple nucleotide polymorphism, the substitution of a block sequence by the block of another length COMPLEX Block substitution of sequence by a block of unequal length

-Column Description Allele Source Hotspot if called only because of its entry in a hotspots file Novel all others Allele Name The Allele name as given in the hotspot regions file, if it is an hotspot allele.
-In Torrent SuiteTM Software 5.6 and later, the name of an novel allele is given by tvc.novel.#.
-Gene ID The Gene ID as given in the target regions file Region Name The region name as given in the target regions file
+Column Description Variant Type The type of the variant called.
+SNP- single nucleotide polymorphism IND-insertion DEL-deletion MNP- multiple nucleotide polymorphism or the substitution of a block sequence by the block of another length COMPLEX- Block substitution of sequence by a block of unequal length Allele Source Allele source is called as: • Hotspot-for alleles included in the hotspots file. • Novel-for all other alleles.
+Allele Name The allele name as defined in the hotspots file.
+For novel alleles, in Torrent SuiteTM Software 5.4 and later, the name is defined as tvc.novel.#.
+Gene ID The Gene ID as defined in the target regions file.
+Region Name The region name as defined in the target regions file.